johncadengo/Resume/src/md/john-cadengo.md

 ----------
 **AppCard**__*|*__New York, NY<br>
 *Ops Engineer*, June 2013 - Present<br>
-Responsible for integrating individual point of sale systems to proprietary data capture and receipt processing engines.
+Responsible for integrating individual point of sale systems to proprietary data capture and receipt processing engines by coordinating between development, operations, and account managers.
 Developed internal tools to perform regression testing and calibrate OCR.
 Churned out custom reports, specialized offers, data scrapers, task automators, sales leads, and so on.

 **CBS Local**__*|*__New York, NY<br>
 *Software Engineer*, July 2012 - June 2013<br>
 Coded v2 of an API that reduced the complexity of calls made by client mobile apps by 66%.
 Created web apps and published an Android app.
-Contributed to notable projects like Audio Roadshow and Audio Ad Center.
+Worked with product, design, and engineering teams; contributed to notable projects like Audio Roadshow and Audio Ad Center.

 **BoxOut Development LLC**__*|*__New York, NY<br>
 *Co-Founder, Lead Developer*, January 2011 – July 2012<br>
 Co-founded a startup, designed APIs and web apps, and published two iOS apps.
 The first, Snapstacks, aggregated photo feeds, had over 10,000 downloads, and appeared on the "new and noteworthy" section of iTunes.
-The second, Dash, recommended good places to eat based on your location and social network.
-Incubated the company at Yale University's Entrepreneurial Institute in the summer of 2012.
+The second, Dash, recommended good places to eat based on user location and social network.
+Incubated at and received funding from Yale University's Entrepreneurial Institute in the summer of 2012.

 **Modest Peach**__*|*__New York, NY<br>
-*Web Developer*, December 2011 – January 2012<br>
+*Web Developer*, December 2011 – January 2012, ongoing<br>
-Built an e-commerce site based on mockups in photoshop by a designer.
+Built an e-commerce site from scratch based on mockups in photoshop by the design team.
 Extended a popular framework to allow customized sorting, pagination, order tracking, shipping rate tables, sharing, and checkout process.

 ***

 Skills
 ------
 Python, Django, Flask, Objective-C, iOS, Javascript, jQuery, HTML, CSS, SQL, regex.<br>
-Stack Overflow, Thought Catalog, MBTI, Sherlock, Derrida, Kierkegaard, and long-distance running.
+Stack Overflow inquisitor, Thought Catalog contributor, MBTI enthusiast, Sherlock hobbyist, Derrida fan, Kierkegaard follower, and long-distance runner.

 ***